tw-in-js/twind/docs/handbook/grouping-syntax.md

 # {{ $frontmatter.title }}

-Twind, unlike Tailwind, is not limited to strings as class names.
+Twind is not limited to strings as class names.
 Twind ships a compiler that runs when your app runs.
 This is unlike Tailwind, which generates CSS in a build step that is required before you run your app.
 This compiler is a function that is designed to interpret almost any form: strings, arrays, objects, template literals, or a mix of any of these.

 On common complain of Tailwind (and utility classes) is long and unwieldy class names in markup: